-This is a question that many people ask themselves before deciding whether to enrol on a beginners’ skydiving course.
+This is a question that many people ask themselves before deciding whether to enroll on a beginners’ parachute course.
 Others may ask:

 - Is it totally safe?

 - Can I be sure I won’t be injured?

 British Skydiving – the sport’s National Governing Body – has built up an extensive database, which can help to answer some of these questions.

 Summary of the data on which the following advice is based (this link is repeated at the bottom of the page).